The Moyal cohomology of the N=1 spinning particle: The Poisson cohomology of the spinning particle

-In the following calculations, we formally invert the variable $\gamma$: all negative powers of $\gamma$ disappear in the course of the calculation, but working with negative powers of $\gamma$ at intermediate steps in the calculation makes the construction of cocycles for $Q$ easier.
+In this section, we review the calculation of the cohomology of $\CO(M(\mu))$ for the $N=1$ spinning particle.
+In these calculations, we formally invert the variable $\gamma$: all negative powers of $\gamma$ disappear in the course of the calculation, but working with negative powers of $\gamma$ at intermediate steps in the calculation simplifies the construction of cocycles.